Learn How You Can Build Your Email List with Squeeze Pages

 Now you have your lead magnet, and you need somewhere to advertise it, plus a way to deliver it to people who sign up.

-Inside our landing page template library, you’ll find customizable squeeze page templates that are perfect for beginners and marketing ninjas alike.
-Our clean designs are proven to perform well, and you can sort them by conversion rate to see how they are working for other businesses.
+Inside our landing page template library, you’ll find lots of customizable squeeze page templates that are perfect for any business type.
 You’ll also have access to our built-in lead magnet delivery system (no email service provider required).

 Whatever tools you choose, start simple.
 You can always upgrade or branch out as you gain new skills.

-All you need to do is tell the readers what to do and what’s in it for them.
-You don’t need to prove anything about your business as a whole or tell visitors why they should work with you—you only need to get them interested in your lead magnet.
+All you need to do is tell them what to do and what’s in it for them.
+That’s it.
+You don’t need to explain your business.
+You don’t have to provide social proof.
+Just a clear solution to a problem and how to get it.

 Remember: a squeeze page assumes that the bulk of the “pre-sales” education and conversations are taking place elsewhere, so you don’t have to worry about keeping your copy lean and mean.
 (Learn more about sales funnels and begin the process of creating a sales page.)